Confluent Cloud Network on Azure¶

 After provisioning your new Confluent Cloud network, you cannot change your selected Availability Zone (AZ) IDs or CIDR block size.
 Make sure to deploy a network based on your zonal requirements.

-- Under DNS configuration, select Private DNS Resolution to resolve the private DNS name of the Confluent Cloud cluster to the private IP address of the cluster.
-If not selected, the private DNS name of the Confluent Cloud cluster requires public DNS Resolution to resolve the public IP address of the cluster.
+If Private DNS Resolution is not selected, the private DNS name of the Confluent Cloud cluster requires public DNS Resolution to resolve the private IP address of the cluster.

 Under CIDR for Confluent Cloud Network, enter a